chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 Play button in the toolbar or the spacebar and start playing as usual.
 Alternate between editing and playing until you like the result.
 Then move on to the next section.

-When you save the file the velocities are retained even if you load the [CK].mid file into any other application that reads normal midi files.
-You may find this to be an interesting way to perfect the note velocities in a midi file you are working on.
+When you save the file the velocities are retained even if you load the [CK].mid file into any other application that reads normal MIDI files.
+You may find this to be an interesting way to perfect the note velocities in a MIDI file you are working on.

 ### Chord Tools

-The current chord tools are primarily used for "humanizing" chords loaded from a midi file that was created by step sequencing or with a music notation application such as Muse Score, Sibelius or Finale or with [abc notation](http://abcnotation.com).
+The current chord tools are primarily used for "humanizing" chords loaded from a MIDI file that was created by step sequencing or with a music notation application such as Muse Score, Sibelius or Finale or with [abc notation](http://abcnotation.com).

-This type of editing usually causes the notes of each chord to be assigned exactly the same start time, and sometimes  with the same velocity.
-Many excellent midi files downloadable from the Internet are of this type.
+This type of editing usually causes the notes of each chord to be assigned exactly the same start time and sometimes  with the same velocity.
+Many excellent MIDI files downloadable from the Internet are of this type.
 They sound great when played in
 Concert Keyboardist, but the chords can sound slightly "too perfect".

 The chord tools can help this.
 These are the chord tools: